-Lynne Hohman saw the story on News 3 this spring about the new nonprofit offering free pet food to people on food stamps and immediately went to her computer for more information.
+Lynne Homan saw the story on News 3 this spring about the new nonprofit offering free pet food to people on food stamps and immediately went to her computer for more information.
 It was called Pet Food Stamps and promised help to people on public assistance since they are legally prohibited from buying pet food with government aid.

 “It’s been a bad year, it's been a really bad year," she said in an interview in her Janesville home, her three dogs, Riley, Sawyer and Maggie at her feet.
 "My husband's self-employed and he can't work right now (due to cancer).
 Everything's just been up in the air.
 We get by as best as we can and this program was going to be a big help."

-Hohman sent in a copy of her driver's license and government food stamp acceptance letter and waited.
+Homan sent in a copy of her driver's license and government food stamp acceptance letter and waited.
 She emailed Pet Food Stamps and called, but has not heard back.

 "The help we were hoping for at the time just unfortunately didn't come," she said.
 "I just got kind of worried that my identity had been stolen, so I contacted you guys."

-Hohman is not the only one to have problems with Pet Food Stamps.
+Homan is not the only one to have problems with Pet Food Stamps.
 After the nonprofit was featured on hundreds of television stations, including national broadcasts on Fox News, CNN, CBS and ABC, interest in its services exploded and questions were raised as to whether anyone received what the nonprofit promises.

 Melissa Grace, a spokesperson for the New York Attorney General’s Office, said numerous consumer complaints have been filed with her office and an investigation is underway.